microsoft/go/eng/doc/fips/UserGuide.md

 `rand` must be boring.RandReader, else Sign will panic. `crypto/rand.Reader` normally meet this invariant as it is assigned to boring.RandReader in the crypto/rand init function.

-`digest` must be the result of hashing a larger message using a FIPS compliant hashing algorithm.
+`digest` must be the result of hashing a message using a FIPS compliant hashing algorithm.
 If this invariant is not met, Sign won't be FIPS compliant but still will sign the message.

 **Return values**